barankcay/2D-Incompressible-Flow-Solver/README.md

 ### [01_solvers/v1_ChannelFlow_CrPe.cpp](01_solvers/v1_ChannelFlow_CrPe.cpp)
 - Implements a stable solver for channel flow problems.
+- Includes Courant and Peclet number control.
 - Outputs results in `.vtk` format for visualization.

 ### [01_solvers/v1_LDC_CrPe.cpp](01_solvers/v1_LDC_CrPe.cpp)
 - Implements a stable solver for the lid-driven cavity problem.
+- Includes Courant and Peclet number control.
 - Focuses on numerical stability and accuracy.

 ### [01_solvers/v1_LDC_CrPe_paraview.cpp](01_solvers/v1_LDC_CrPe_paraview.cpp)
 - Extends the stable LDC solver with enhanced support for ParaView visualization.
+- Includes Courant and Peclet number control.
 - Outputs detailed `.vtk` files for post-processing.

 ### [01_solvers/v1_LDC_Cr.cpp](01_solvers/v1_LDC_Cr.cpp)
 - A basic implementation of the lid-driven cavity solver.
+- Includes Courant and Peclet number control only.
 - Serves as a starting point for understanding the problem setup and solution.

 ## How to Run